 Effects of Decriminalization

-On November 6th, 2012, Colorado and Washington became the first states to vote to legalize marijuana.
-As of 2016, marijuana is legal in Alaska, Colorado, Oregon, Washington, the District of Columbia, and within the Flandreau Santee Soux Nation.
+On November 6th, 2012, Colorado and Washington became the first states to vote to legalize recreational marijuana use.
+As of 2020, marijuana is legal in Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington, the District of Columbia, Guam, the Northern Mariana Islands, and tribal lands of three Native-American tribes.
 Many other states and municipalities have decriminalized marijuana for medicinal use.
 The effects of decriminalizing substances for recreation and medicinal use have been widely debated.
 Spend some time looking at the following data regarding substance use trends, before responding to the following reflection questions.

 - Colorado Healthy Kids Survey

 - Skim through the latest survey results from the National Survey on Drug Use and Health.
 The survey can be located by hovering over the "Survey Results" menu item and then clicking on "Latest Survey Results".
 Look at the table of contents, and spend some time checking out a few sections that you find interesting.

 - What are your personal thoughts regarding decriminalizing marijuana and other substances?